Independent GC Bid Review

 How do I know if my project fits the scope?

 Use the three-column scope grid above.
-If every item in the green column applies to your project, submit the form.
-If anything in the amber column applies — multi-bid comparison, project under $1M or over $30M, oversized documents, rush turnaround — contact us for a custom quote first.
-If anything in the red column applies, this service isn't the right fit, and the form will refund automatically.
+If every item in the green column applies to your project, fill out the form.
+If anything in the amber column applies (multi-bid comparison, project under $1M or over $30M, oversized documents, rush turnaround), contact us first and we will scope it.
+If anything in the red column applies, this service is not the right fit.
 For full-scope owner representation, see owner's rep services.

 What happens if I submit an out-of-scope project anyway?